 Based on the data obtained, the study presented the following findings:

-1. Problems encountered by learners and educators within the School of Engineering and Computer Studies (SOECS):
+Problems encountered by learners and educators within the School of Engineering and Computer Studies (SOECS):

 Mentor Selection: Students sometimes face challenges in finding a mentor who suits their particular academic needs and interests, which sometimes creates inefficiency and mismatch.
 In addition, the availability of the educator at times may prove restrictive, making it hard for the students to get timely mentorship, thereby going late on their academics and making the mentoring relationship less effective.

 Learning Approach: The old learning setup has the concept of one-size-fits-all, and it does not allow students to learn in their pace or style.
 Students lose interest in learning, and it also slows down their advance toward the desired academic outcomes.
 The thing is that the students are deprived of abundant access to particular learning materials or resources suitable for special learning objectives and requirements.
 This somehow hinders their freedom to learn alone and be the best.

 Reporting and Certification: The current systems in place do not encourage easy tracking and reporting to measure student progress.
 Student performance and improvement in such subjects cannot be monitored effectively as this may affect both learners and educators.
-In regards to the certification of successfully accomplished tasks and achievements for which students have received excellent ratings, it becomes complex in terms of the procedure in getting timely and valid certification.a.
-Mentor Selection:
+In regards to the certification of successfully accomplished tasks and achievements for which students have received excellent ratings, it becomes complex in terms of the procedure in getting timely and valid certification.

-Learning Approach:

-Certification and Reports:

-2. Benefits of the added features of the system:
+Benefits of the added features of the system: